This page was last updated on November 1, 2020.

-We’re working with the park to ensure that essential work our donors fund in Yosemite continues, when safe, including trail and habitat restoration, wildlife management, and scientific research.
-Most of the projects we awarded grants for in 2020 are moving forward as planned.
+We’ve worked with the park to ensure that essential work our donors fund in Yosemite continues, when safe, including trail and habitat restoration, wildlife management, and scientific research.
+Most of the projects we awarded grants for in 2020 have moved forward as planned.
 Some projects have been adjusted in order to ensure the safety of park staff and visitors, and a few have been put on hold or postponed.
-Decisions are being made on a case-by-case basis, driven by public health guidelines and by the park’s ability to hire and safely house seasonal workers.
+Decisions were made on a case-by-case basis, driven by public health guidelines and by the park’s ability to hire and safely house seasonal workers.

 Visiting Yosemite National Park

-Please visit the Yosemite National Park website (nps.gov/yose) for the most detailed and up-to-date information about Yosemite’s reopening plan and reservation system.
+Please visit the Yosemite website (nps.gov/yose) for the most detailed and up-to-date COVID-19 information from the park.

 How do I visit Yosemite?

 Yosemite National Park is open.
 As of November 1, you do not need a day-use or overnight reservation to drive into the park.
 See the Yosemite website for information about park entrances, camping and things to do in the park.

 What is the NPS doing to protect public health?

 While reservations are no longer required to drive into the park, National Park Service officials in Yosemite continue to urge visitors to follow CDC guidance to prevent the spread of infectious diseases, including wearing a face covering when you can’t stay a safe distance from others, washing your hands regularly with soap and water, and staying home if you feel sick.
 Some visitor facilities and activities have also been adjusted to protect visitors and staff.
 For the most comprehensive and up-to-date information, see the Yosemite National Park website.

 To protect visitors and staff, the park has made some adjustments to facilities and activities.
 Some of the major changes are highlighted below.
 For the most comprehensive and up-to-date information, see the Yosemite National Park website.